Take a peek inside Nordstrom’s luxurious new New York City flagship store

 Though perhaps not for New Yorkers, because just down the steps, the Nordstrom x Nike shop is tricked out with walls of red velvet.
 A sheer gold gown (not by Nike, because “nobody wears head-to-toe one brand anyway,” according to Vice President for Creative Projects Olivia Kim, who helped design the space) hangs in a mock window framed by rose quartz.
 Chewed-up bits of recycled athletic track, reconstituted into couches and tables, shimmer gently under lights.
 And of course: There are many, many sneakers.

-The store spans two airy basement and five above-ground levels, but there are enough alcoves to make it feel warrenlike.
+The store spans two airy basement and five aboveground levels, but there are enough alcoves to make it feel warrenlike.

-Across the jewelry floor – where there is a machine to permanently solder bracelets onto shoppers’ wrists, and staff of jewelrymaker Maria Tash are on hand part of the week to pierce ears and then fill those piercings with diamonds and gold — makeup is sold in Beauty Hall.
+Across the jewelry floor – where there is a machine to permanently solder bracelets onto shoppers’ wrists, and staff of jewelry maker Maria Tash are on hand part of the week to pierce ears and then fill those piercings with diamonds and gold — makeup is sold in the Beauty Hall.
 Up another flight of stairs is Beauty Haven, a full-service spa with tropic decor inspired by the Beverly Hills Hotel.

 Another hidey-hole: The restaurant Wolf, on the second floor, operated by Seattle restaurateur Ethan Stowell of Tavolata and How to Cook a Wolf fame.
 Wolf also feeds a bistro, awash in a pattern of pale pink roses, located in the Burberry space.